-Hosting the 2017 EPEA Conference Every 2 years the EPEA holds its International Conference, in different European countries.
-Members and non-members can come together to explore topical issues; experience new approaches and innovations, and highlight good practice in the field of prison … Read More
+Invitation to host the 17th EPEA Conference 2019 Every 2 years, the EPEA holds its International Conference in a different European country so that members and non-members can come together to explore topical issues; experience new approaches and innovations, and … Read More

 Welcome to the new website of the European Prison Education Association.
 The EPEA is an organisation made up of prison educators, administrators, governors, researchers and other professionals, whose interests lie in promoting and developing education and related activities in prisons throughout Europe in accordance with the recommendations of the Council of Europe.
 The EPEA is recognised by the Council of Europe as a Non-Governmental Organisation (NGO).
 It is commited to working with prison administrations in Europe to further its aims, but is totally free-standing and independent.